 Pumpkin has a way of working magic with the texture of baked goods.
 It produces just the right amount of moisture, and the result is dense and tender at the same time.
-These don’t taste like pumpkin, but the pumpkin does have a big impact on them.
+These healthy pumpkin brownies don’t taste like pumpkin, but the pumpkin does have a big impact on the texture.

-Here’s a quick video that shows just how easy it is to make these brownies:
+Watch this short video to see just how easy it is to make these brownies:

-Melt the chocolate and the coconut oil (or butter) in a double boiler.
+- Melt the chocolate and the coconut oil in a small pot over low heat.
 Set aside to cool slightly.

-Bake for 25-30 minutes, or until they’re set and a toothpick inserted in the center comes out with little bits of brownie stuck to it.
-In this recipe, if you wait until the toothpick comes out clean, the brownies may be overcooked.
+- Bake for 25 to 30 minutes, or until they’re set and a toothpick inserted in the center comes out with little bits of brownie stuck to it.
+The top of the brownies should still be a bit shiny in the center of the pan.